Tuesday, June 26, 2012

 This is what draws me to this type of printing - the organic looking shapes that happen when the dye breaks down.

-Now all I have to do is figure out what to do with it.
 I also did some printing on the bright orange fabric that Kathleen gave me when we were screen printing on Mothers day.
 This was very hard to photograph, I finally had to focus the camera on the white design wall then take the picture, otherwise it would pickup just the light part of the printing not the dark.
 I'm not sure where this one will go next.

 Daily project #78 -#80.